-We offer on-site and at-clinic appointments for large farm animals.
+We offer on-site and at-clinic appointments for large farm and ranch animals.
 Our wellness and preventative care includes vaccinations, deworming, dehorning, and hoof trimming.
 We also offer minor surgical procedures, such as castrations, spays, and laceration repairs, and blood testing for fertility, Coggins, and Trichomoniasis.

 Animals like goats need medical care just as much as house pets.
 Our routine veterinary exams evaluate their growth and the wellness of all body systems, looking for any changes or potential problems.
 In addition to regular check-ups, vaccinations and parasite control are important components of preventative medicine for your goat.

 Our equine health services include routine health care and nutritional counseling.
 Additionally, we offer hoof consultation, minor surgery, and wound care, diagnostic testing, lameness exams, parasite control and vaccines, equine dentistry, and medical care.
 Our goal is to continually provide the best available veterinary care for your horses, allowing them to live longer, happier, and healthier lives.

 Exotic pets include small mammals, reptiles, birds, fish, amphibians, and invertebrates.
 We recommend that all newly acquired exotic pets be kept separate from your other pets for one month after purchase.
 They should also receive an initial health evaluation by your veterinarian prior to introduction to your other pets.
 We offer a wide array of wellness services for exotic pets.